 In principle, the density profile and the exponent $p$ could be constrained for each clump by fitting the Hi-GAL observations.
 However, this would require a careful and detailed radiative transfer modeling to properly account for the temperature structure, which is beyond the scope of this work.
 Our aim here is to quantify the amplitude of the uncertainty that the assumed density structure introduces into our estimates for Jeans properties.
-In the case of ALMAGAL clumps, fragmentation is effectively taking place in a region defined by the cluster radius, $R^{ph}_{cluster}$, see Sect.\ref{Sect:SpatialDistributionALMAGAL} and Tab.\,\ref{Tab:FieldDistribution}.
+In the case of ALMAGAL clumps, fragmentation is effectively taking place in a region defined by the cluster radius, $R^{ph}_{cluster}$ (see Sect. \ref{Sect:SpatialDistributionALMAGAL} and Table\,\ref{Tab:FieldDistribution}).
 Due to density stratification, the average density is higher in the central regions, which results in a decrease for $\lambda'^{th}_{J}$ and $M'^{th}_{J}$ by a factor $C^{\frac{p}{2}}$, where $C= \left ( R^{ph}_{cluster} / R_{c} \right )$.
 The median value of $C$ is $\sim0.46$, with quartiles of $\sim0.36$ and $\sim0.59$, which translate into an expected $\lambda_{J}^{th^{'}} = 0.68_{-0.1}^{+0.09} \times \lambda_{J}^{th}$, for the young systems with $p\approx1$, and $\lambda_{J}^{th^{'}} = 0.46_{-0.1}^{+0.13} \times \lambda_{J}^{th}$ for evolved systems where $p\approx2$.

 In general, our assumptions in $T_{g}$ and $n_{c}$ introduce systematic shifts in the average estimates of $\lambda_{J}^{th}$ and $M_{J}^{th}$, that go in opposite directions.
-The amplitudes of these shifts are similar, and, on average, compensate, therefore, we do not apply any correction.
-However, since their contribution leads to an increase of the spread of the uncertainty, in our analysis we consider a typical random error on $\lambda_{J}^{th}$ of at least $\sim50$\%.
+The amplitudes of these shifts are similar, and, on average, compensate; therefore, we did not apply any correction.
+However, since their contribution leads to an increase in the spread of the uncertainty, in our analysis we considered a typical random error on $\lambda_{J}^{th}$ of at least $\sim50$\%.